 INTRODUCTION.
-The Texas Department of Insurance proposes to amend 28 TAC §7.88, concerning independent annual audits of insurer and Health Maintenance Organization (HMO) financial statements and insurer and HMO internal control over financial reporting.
-TDI also proposes new 28 TAC §7.89, concerning annual corporate governance disclosures.
+The Commissioner of Insurance adopts amendments to 28 TAC §7.88, concerning independent annual audits of insurer and Health Maintenance Organization (HMO) financial statements and insurer and HMO internal control over financial reporting.
+The Commissioner also adopts new 28 TAC §7.89, concerning annual corporate governance disclosures.
 Amendments to §7.88 update the section to include requirements for audit committees and the internal audit function for large insurers and HMOs to align with best practices and changes to the Model Audit Rule (MAR) of the National Association of Insurance Commissioners (NAIC).
 New §7.89 implements House Bill 3306, 86th Legislature, Regular Session (2019), which is codified in Insurance Code Chapter 831 and requires rules describing the corporate governance disclosures an insurer or HMO is required to make each year.
+The amendments to 28 TAC §7.88 and new 28 TAC §7.89 are adopted without changes to the proposed text published in the August 21, 2020, issue of the Texas Register (45 TexReg 5826).

-EXPLANATION.
-The proposed amendments to §7.88 require certain large insurers and HMOs to establish an internal audit function that is independent and reports on corporate governance and internal controls to the audit committee of the board of directors.
+REASONED JUSTIFICATION.
+The amendments to §7.88 require certain large insurers and HMOs to establish an internal audit function that is independent and reports on corporate governance and internal controls to the audit committee of the insurer's or HMO's board of directors.

 Under Insurance Code Chapter 823, Subchapter B, insurers and HMOs are required to provide an annual registration statement on executive staff's implementation and maintenance of corporate governance and internal control procedures and the board's oversight of corporate governance and internal controls.
-In order to have oversight, a board of directors should have a direct line of communication from an independent internal source at regular intervals.
+To have oversight, a board of directors should have a direct line of communication from an independent internal source at regular intervals.
 Best practices show this is achieved by establishing an internal audit function that reports to the audit committee of the board of directors.